 $20,000 – Lend A Hand of Boulder City

 Lend A Hand is a local non-profit organization of volunteers and staff committed to helping the seniors and disabled residents of Boulder City remain independent in their homes.
 The Senior Transportation and Respite Care program assists clients who require physical assistance lifting and transferring to/from vehicles that cannot be provided by volunteers.
-Funding will provide for outside agencies to provide transportation service to medical appointments and procedures and other important errands.
+LAH has seen an increase in in-home and physical assistance as clients age.
+More than 45% of all Lend A Hand clients are age 80 and above.
+Funding will provide transportation service to medical appointments and procedures and other important errands.

-Grant awards are from $20,000 to $100,000 and lead applicants must be a 501(c) (3) non-profit organization.
+Dignity Health Grant awards range from $20,000 to $100,000; applicants must be a 501(c) (3) non-profit organization.
 The Community Grants Program uses specific funding criteria to ensure that its charitable resources strategically address significant health needs in ways that demonstrate accountability for impact.

 - Address one or more prioritized significant needs in the local hospital’s Community Health Needs Assessment (CHNA) and Implementation Strategy